-redistribution-delay defines how long to wait when the last consumer is closed on a queue before redistributing any messages. see here.
+redistribution-delay defines how long to wait when the last consumer is closed on a queue before redistributing any messages.
+Read more about clusters.

-send-to-dla-on-no-route.
-If a message is sent to an address, but the server does not route it to any queues, for example, there might be no queues bound to that address, or none of the queues have filters that match, then normally that message would be discarded.
-However if this parameter is set to true for that address, if the message is not routed to any queues it will instead be sent to the dead letter address (DLA) for that address, if it exists.
+send-to-dla-on-no-route .
+If a message is sent to an address, but the server does not route it to any queues (e.g. there might be no queues bound to that address, or none of the queues have filters that match) then normally that message would be discarded.
+However, if this parameter is true then such a message will instead be sent to the dead-letter-address (DLA) for that address, if it exists.